We asked staff at Pret how to get a free coffee

 — josie (@josaay) December 20, 2016

 Looking sad, stressed, despondent, disheartened, hopeless?
-Now that’s something all Britons can excel at in 2016.
+Now that’s something all Britons can excel at.

 Unfortunately though, it doesn’t seem like there’s any sure-fire strategy for success when it comes to getting the Pret gods to look favourably upon you.